content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/java/working-with-basic-operators.md

 **2) Signed Left Shift Operator (\<\<)**

--   The signed left shift operator (\<\<) shifts a bit pattern to the left.
+-   The signed left shift operator shifts a bit pattern to the **left**.
 -   It is represented by the symbol **\<\<.**
 -   It also preserves the leftmost bit (sign bit).
--   It does not preserve the sign bit.
--   In general, if we write a\<\<n, it means to shift the bits of a number toward the left with specified position (n).
+-   In general, if we write **a\<\<n**, it means to shift the bits of a number toward the left with specified position (n).
 -   In the terms of mathematics, we can represent the signed right shift operator as follows:

 ![](media/171d7847c26af6671d7ef07b3a4abebc.png)

 **3) Unsigned Right Shift Operator (\>\>\>)**

--   It shifts a zero at the leftmost position and fills 0.
+-   The left operand value is moved right by the number of bits specified by the right operand and the shifted bits are filled up with **zeros**.
+-   Excess bits shifted off to the right are discarded.
 -   It is denoted by the symbol **\>\>\>.**
 -   Note that the leftmost position after \>\> depends on the sign bit.
 It does not preserve the sign bit.
--   The left operand value is moved right by the number of bits specified by the right operand and the shifted bits are filled up with zeros.
--   Excess bits shifted off to the right are discarded.
--   Therefore, before shifting the bits the decimal value of a is 240, and after shifting the bits the decimal value of a is 60.

 ## 2. References